mo-martin/wandisco-documentation/docs/quickstarts/operation/migration.md

 - Skip - If the filesize is identical between the source and target, the file is skipped.
 If it’s a different size, the whole file is replaced.

 - Overwrite - Everything is replaced, even if the file size is identical.

-  Coming soon will be the ability to decide if files are always overwritten, or if they are only overwritten if their timestamp is after a specified time.
-This time is set in UTC.
+Either files are always overwritten, or they are only overwritten if their timestamp is after a time you specify.
+This time must be set in UTC.